puppetlabs/puppet_metrics_dashboard/README.md

 ```

 * This method requires enabling Graphite on the Primary Server and Compilers, as described [here](https://puppet.com/docs/pe/latest/puppet_server_metrics/getting_started_with_graphite.html#enabling-puppet-server-graphite-support).
-The hostnames that you use in `master_list` must match the value(s) that you used for `metrics_server_id` in the `puppet_enterprise::profile::master` class.
+The hostnames that you use in `master_list` must match the value(s) that you used for `metrics_server_id` in the `puppet_enterprise::profile::primary` class.
-You must use hostnames rather than fully-qualified domain names (no dots) both in this class and in the  `puppet_enterprise::profile::master` class.
+You must use hostnames rather than fully-qualified domain names (no dots) both in this class and in the  `puppet_enterprise::profile::primary` class.

 ### Configure Telegraf, Graphite, and Archive